oahehc/react-image-suspense/README.md

 "postinstall": "patch-package"
 ```

-3. modify the code base on the [comment](https://github.com/facebook/react/issues/14575#issuecomment-455096301)
+3. modify the code base on this [comment](https://github.com/facebook/react/issues/14575#issuecomment-455096301)
 4. generate patch

 ```shell
 yarn patch-package react-cache
 ```

+_PS.
+Although we can apply this patch to make the `React-Cache` work but is still no suggest to use this in the production environment._

 ### React-Suspense <a name="agenda-3"></a>

 Now we can apply React suspense to create a lazy load image.
-Here we put our image src into the ImageResource which created through React-cache and use the placeholder as a fallback in React suspense.
+Here we put our image src into the `ImageResource` and use the placeholder as a fallback in React suspense.
 Before the image loaded, the suspense will display the fallback.
 After the image loaded and resolve the resource, the placeholder will be replaced by the original image.